-- (a) All touring sound and/or lighting employees will receive a 17.5% loading instead of overtime and penalty provisions for all purposes of this award. - (b) Full-time factory sound and/or lighting employees will accrue time off instead of overtime at the rate of one hour for each hour worked in excess of the 152 hours over 28 consecutive days work cycle. - 63.7 Special overtime and penalty provision for all crewing services employees For all work between 11.00 pm and 6.00 am, a crewing services employee will receive a 52.5% loading payment instead of overtime and penalty provisions for all purposes of this award.
+- (a) All touring sound and/or lighting employees will receive a 17.5% loading instead of overtime and penalty provisions for all purposes of this award. - (b) Full-time factory sound and/or lighting employees will accrue time off instead of overtime at the rate of one hour for each hour worked in excess of the 152 hours over 28 consecutive days work cycle. - 63.7 Special overtime and penalty provision for all crewing services employees receive a 52.5% loading payment instead of overtime and penalty provisions for all purposes of this award.